Video Conferencing Apps You Can Use with the Vibe Whiteboard

 With the Standard plan, you can host up to 50 participants in group meetings or you can opt for 1:1 meetings.
 Either way, there is no limit to the number of meetings you can host, and there’s no time limit on the meetings.
 You have five hours of meeting recording per month so you can download your session post-conference without losing any important information.

 The Pro plan lets you host up to 75 participants in your unlimited group meetings.
 You get a significant bump up in meeting recordings (25 hours each month) and have access to meeting analytics as well.
-Like the Standard plan, the Pro plan allows for Outlook and Google Calendar integration for easy scheduling, but going Pro also includes Slack and Microsoft Teams integration, and there are other sales and learning management integrations on top of that.
+Like the Standard plan, the Pro plan allows for Outlook and Google Calendar integration for easy scheduling.
+Going Pro also includes Slack and Microsoft Teams integration, and there are other sales and learning management integrations on top of that.

 The Enterprise option allows for up to 100 participants in a group meeting with unlimited hours of recordings.
 You get all of the features in the Standard and Pro plans along with the ability to customize the meeting experience to your specific brand.
 You’ll have access to an onboarding manager as well as dedicated support and management reps.